chargehive/configuration/docs/selectors.md

 #### Converting Time fields

-The time fields on ChargeHive are in time.Time format, so when entering a time value into a Selctor, you must use the format *Year-Month-DayTHour:Min:SecZ*
+The time fields on ChargeHive are in time.Time format, so when entering a time value into a Selector, you must use the format *Year-Month-DayTHour:Min:SecZ*